 Some people roll around in bed for a long time while some get out of bed in an instant.
 Neither of them is good for you.

 Waking up abruptly does not give your body enough time to adapt to waking up.
-The way your body and mind functions, when you are asleep vs when you are awake, is a polar opposite.
+The way your body and mind works when you are asleep vs when you are awake is a polar opposite.
 When you wake up, your body needs a few minutes to prepare for the awakened state.

 You do not have to lie in bed for a long time.
 2 minutes in bed serves as enough time for the body to adapt.